fork-archive-hub/surveo/server/docs/services/votes/GET.md

 ## **Get Vote**

-Endpoint used to receive votes for a specific survey.
+Endpoint used to check if a vote has already been cast from a given ip address in a given survey.
-Returns the status of whether the vote was accepted.
+Returns a logical value depending on whether a vote has been cast and the number of votes cast.

 - **URL**
   `/votes/:surveyId`